 Office of Public Policy & Advocacy in

-The Office of Public Policy & Advocacy In Washington D.C. assumes the leadership function for social action concerns in the UCC and to provide resources to the national, conference and local churches.
-The Office identifies, analyzes and forecasts emerging social issues which call for the attention of the denomination.
+The Office of Public Policy & Advocacy in Washington D.C. offers leadership for social action concerns in the UCC and provides resources to the national, conference and local churches.
+We work to identify, analyze and forecast emerging social issues and legislation which call for the attention of the denomination.

 Join the Justice and Peace Action Network

 Participate in UCC’s grassroots advocacy network composed of individual members and local UCC congregations across the country.
 Receive education, event notifications and resources by signing up today.